DuncanCragg/OnexOS/README.md

 # OnexOS

-OnexOS is an OS for Raspberry Pie 4s plugged into the family telly.
+OnexOS is an OS for Raspberry Pi 4s plugged into the family telly.

-OnexOS empowers non-technical families to program in a 3D Virtual World.
+OnexOS empowers non-technical families to program in a 3D virtual world.

 ### Program what?